 Cognizant Listed by coinbasecartel Ransomware Group

-On April 15, 2026, the ransomware group known as CoinbaseCartel added Cognizant to its public leak site, confirming that it had exfiltrated internal files from the global IT services provider during a ransomware attack.
+On April 15, 2026, the ransomware group known as CoinbaseCartel added Cognizant to its public leak site, claiming that it had exfiltrated internal files from the global IT services provider during a ransomware attack.

 The leaked material consists of internal files rather than a single customer database.
 No confirmed list of specific data types such as Social Security numbers or payment card details has been published, though ransomware groups routinely harvest employee records, contracts, and client-related documents in attacks on service providers like Cognizant.